Wedding photography for couples who want to be present and enjoy every moment of their day.

 During most of your wedding day I focus on capturing spontaneous moments, but I ALWAYS take time for some couple portraits and group portraits.
 If you want, I’ll even give you a little friendly guidance during portrait time, so you feel comfortable and know what to do with your hands.

 Portraits of your family or chosen family are so important and serve as a record of your history.
 While you’re committing your lives to each other, the folks you consider family are also joining to support you.
 We’ll make sure to set aside time in the busy wedding day to take group photos with all these VIPs (grandparents, parents, siblings, BFFs, etc.).
-Because those pictures with them will be so important to you later on.
+These pictures with them will be so meaningful to you as time passes.

 What editing style do you use for wedding images?

-Part of what makes different wedding photographers unique is the editing techniques and visual style they give to the images.
+Part of what make each wedding photographer unique is the editing techniques and visual style they give to the images.

 There are a few main wedding photo editing styles: